jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 - Turn the cursor's "blink" bit off
 - Set the *Cursor Start* register to a value greater than or equal to the number of scan lines

 The cursor's "blink" bit is bit 5 in the *Cursor Start* register.
 This means that only bits 0-4 are used to define the starting scan line, permitting any value from 0 to 31.
 Since, for example, 31 is larger than the number of character scan lines used on any of these cards, writing 31 to the *Cursor Start* register effectively disables ("hides") the cursor on any card.

 ### Cursor Wrap Around

 Setting the *Cursor End* register to a value greater than or equal to the number of scan lines has a different effect: the scan line generator logic wraps around to zero and continues until it reaches the *Cursor Start* scan line, resulting in a block cursor equal to the full height of the character cell.

 There is one unusual exception to this behavior on the EGA: if the value in the *Cursor End* register *modulo 16* is equal to the *Cursor Start* register, then the cursor is drawn as if *Cursor Start* was *equal to* *Cursor End*, which (as described above) results in a single scan line.

+For example, if you set *Cursor Start* to 4 and *Cursor End* to 20, since 20 mod 16 == 4, the cursor will be only one scan line thick -- again, only on an EGA.

 {% include screenshot.html src="/blog/images/MDA-11-14.png" width="156" height="82" title="MDA Block Cursor 11-14" %}